Ryan Meisinger: Los Angeles Dodgers

 On August 31, Meisinger was claimed off of waivers by the Los Angeles Dodgers.
-He spent one day on the major league roster before being optioned to AAA Oklahoma City without appearing in a game.
+He spent one day on the major league roster before being optioned to the Triple–A Oklahoma City Dodgers without appearing in a game.
 He was outrighted off the 40-man roster on September 5.
-In AAA, he allowed only one earned run in 10 2/3 innings over 10 games for a 1.69 ERA.
+In Triple–A, he allowed only one earned run in 10 2/3 innings over 10 games for a 1.69 ERA.
 On October 8, Meisinger elected free agency.

 Arizona Diamondbacks

-On March 22, 2022, Meisinger signed a minor league deal with the Arizona Diamondbacks.
-He was released on May 24, 2022.
+On March 22, 2022, Meisinger signed a minor league contract with the Arizona Diamondbacks.
+In 13 appearances for the Triple-A Reno Aces, he struggled to a 1-2 record and 6.14 ERA with 16 strikeouts across 14 2/3 innings pitched.
+Meisinger was released by the Diamondbacks organization on May 24.

 Long Island Ducks

 On June 3, 2022, Meisinger signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 22 appearances (6 starts) for the Ducks, he registered a 3–3 record and 7.06 ERA with 48 strikeouts across 43 1/3 innings pitched.
+Meisinger became a free agent following the season.